 DePaul University's student loan default rate of 3.8% is far below the U.S. average of 7.0%.
 This school is well-known for its support of military personnel and is the 157 best in the nation for veterans.
 Go deeper and see just how DePaul ranks in other categories.

 Michigan State University is a wonderful choice for students pursuing a Public Relations & Advertising degree.
 Public relations majors from Michigan State University earn a boost of around 5.0% over the typical income of public relations & advertising majors.
 Located in East Lansing, Michigan, this university is best suited for students who blossom in an urban atmosphere.

 It's difficult to beat North Central College if you want to study Public Relations & Advertising.
-North Central College public relations & advertising graduates receive 3.9% more than the standard public relations graduate.
+Graduates of the public relations program report average early career earnings of public relations and mid-career earnings of $70,954.
 Situated in Naperville, Illinois, this college is best suited for students who prosper in a city atmosphere.